Eiffel (programming language)

 Eiffel is an object-oriented programming language designed by Bertrand Meyer (an object-orientation proponent and author of Object-Oriented Software Construction) and Eiffel Software.
-Meyer conceived the language in 1985 with the goal of increasing the reliability of commercial software development; the first version becoming available in 1986.
-In 2005, Eiffel became an ISO-standardized language.
+Meyer conceived the language in 1985 with the goal of increasing the reliability of commercial software development.
+The first version was released in 1986.
+In 2005, the International Organization for Standardization (ISO) released a technical standard for Eiffel.

 The design of the language is closely connected with the Eiffel programming method.
 Both are based on a set of principles, including design by contract, command–query separation, the uniform-access principle, the single-choice principle, the open–closed principle, and option–operand separation.

-Many concepts initially introduced by Eiffel later found their way into Java, C#, and other languages.
+Many concepts initially introduced by Eiffel were later added into Java, C#, and other languages.
 New language design ideas, particularly through the Ecma/ISO standardization process, continue to be incorporated into the Eiffel language.

 Characteristics

 The key characteristics of the Eiffel language include: